SimplifyTechTeam/LinuxBootstrap/README.md

-ideally this is applied at boot to any clean linux system further playbooks are required for additional customisations that deviate from what can be applied to all systems for example the firewall will only allow ssh in this playbook
+ideally this is applied at boot to any clean linux system further playbooks are required for additional customisations that deviate from what can be applied to all systems for example the firewall will only allow ssh in this playbook this will automatically setup users and pull their ssh keys from the TeamSSHKeys repo based on username add your username-a to the vars/user_var.yml and your account will be automatically added to all systems ready for ssh key based auth

 # Requirements
-run the below commands to setup a node, the below example is for Ubuntu#
+run the below commands to setup a node, the below example is for Ubuntu

 sudo apt update -y
 sudo apt install software-properties-common -y